Inertial Particles in Superfluid Turbulence: Coflow and Counterflow: Model and Numerical Simulations

-The parameters for our DNSs are given in Table~\ref{tableI}.
+The parameters for our DNSs are given in Table~\ref{tableI}; here, $Re_\lambda^n (Re_\lambda^s)$, $\tau_{eddy}^n (\tau_{eddy}^s)$, $\eta_{n} (\eta_{s})$, $\tau^n_{\eta} (\tau^s_{\eta})$, and $T$ are the Taylor-microscale Reynolds number, eddy-turn-over time, Kolmogorov dissipation length and time scales for the normal fluid (superfluid), and temperature (in Kelvin), respectively.
 We use the temperature-dependent values of $\rho_{n}, \rho_{s}, B $, and $B'$ from the experiments of Ref.~\cite{Donnelly1998}.
-We use $\frac{\nu_{n}}{\nu_{s}} \leq 10$; it is difficult to go beyond this ratio with the resolution of our DNS.
-[This is similar to the problem faced by DNSs of magnetohydrodynamics (MHD) turbulence when the magnetic Prandtl number (the ratio of the fluid kinematic viscosity and magnetic diffusivity ) is very different from unity~\cite{Sahoo2011}.]
+The values of the viscosities are taken from Ref.~\cite{viscosity}.
+We use $\nu_n/\nu_s \leq 10$; it is difficult to go beyond this ratio with the resolution of our DNS.
+[This is similar to the problem faced by DNSs of magnetohydrodynamics (MHD) turbulence when the magnetic Prandtl number (the ratio of the fluid kine- matic viscosity and magnetic diffusivity ) is very different from unity~\cite{Sahoo2011}.]

-To study the advection of inertial particles in this HVBK model, we consider that (a) the radius of the particles $a \ll \eta_{n}$ and $\eta_{s}$, where $\eta_{n}$ and $ \eta_{s} $ are the Kolmogorov dissipation length scales the for normal fluid and the superfluid, (b) particles do not interact with each other, (c) the particle density $\rho_{p} \gg \rho_{f}$, the fluid density, (d) particles do not affect the fluid flows, and (e) turbulence-induced particle accelerations are much greater than the acceleration because of gravity.
+To study the advection of inertial particles in this HVBK model, we consider that (a) the radius of the particles $a \ll \eta_{n}$, where $\eta_{n}$ is the Kolmogorov dissipation length scales for normal fluid, (b) particles do not interact with each other, (c) particles do not affect the fluid flows, and (d) turbulence-induced particle accelerations are much greater than the acceleration because of gravity.
+The particle's radius $\simeq 1 \to 5 \times 10^{-3}cm$; and the Kolmogorov length scale for normal fluid at $T=1.65K$ is $\simeq 1\times 10^{-2}cm$.
 Under these conditions, the evolution equations for the particles, discussed in Refs.~\cite{Gatignol1983, Maxey1983, Bec2006} for a classical fluid, can be generalized, in the HVBK model~\cite{Poole2005}, to: